🧠 Brainy API Reference

 const clusters = await brain.neural().clusterFast({

-})`neural().clusterLarge(options)` → `Promise`
+`neural().clusterLarge(options?)` → `Promise`

-Streaming clustering for very large datasets.
+Sampling-based clustering for very large datasets.

 const clusters = await brain.neural().clusterLarge({